1jehuang/Claude-Code-ULauncher-Extension/README.md

 - Open Ulauncher (default: Alt+Space)
 - Type `k` to launch Claude Code
+- Type `kk` to launch Claude Code with dangerous permissions enabled
 - Type `k <your question>` to launch Claude with a specific prompt

 Examples:
 - `k` - Opens Claude Code in terminal
+- `kk` - Opens Claude Code with `--dangerously-skip-permissions` flag
 - `k help me debug this function` - Opens Claude with debugging request
-- `k write a python script that reads CSV files` - Opens Claude with specific coding task
+- `kk write a python script that reads CSV files` - Opens Claude with specific coding task (dangerous mode)
 - `k explain what git rebase does` - Opens Claude with technical question
 - `k review my code for security issues` - Opens Claude for code review

 ## Configuration

+The extension uses these keywords by default:
+- `k` - Normal Claude Code launch
+- `kk` - Claude Code with dangerous permissions

-The extension uses the keyword `k` by default.
-You can change this in Ulauncher preferences.
+You can change these in Ulauncher preferences.

 ## How it works